-Internal exclusion
+Internal suspension

-At Canonbury, we define internal exclusion as when a child is removed from a classroom setting, but not from the school site, for a temporary period due to inappropriate behaviour (that may have been a first occurrence) that breaks the school rules.
+At Canonbury, we define internal suspension as when a child is removed from a classroom setting, but not from the school site, for a temporary period due to inappropriate behaviour (that may have been a first occurrence) that breaks the school rules.

-There might also be times when a child has deliberately chosen to make undesirable choices and displays high level inappropriate behaviour in the hope that they will be externally excluded and sent home.
+There might also be times when a child has deliberately chosen to make undesirable choices and dysplas a high level of inappropriate behaviour in the hope that they will be sent home.

-In these cases, internal exclusions will be appropriate, as the child will have to accept responsibility for the choices that they have made and face the consequences in a reflection room on site, where they would be expected to complete all class work, without having any contact with their peers.
+In these cases, internal suspensions may be appropriate, as the child will have to accept responsibility for the choices that they have made and face the consequences in a reflection space on site, where they would be expected to complete all class work, without having any contact with their peers.